ajv-validator/ajv/docs/codegen.md

 These methods only accept instances of private class `_Code`, other values will be rejected by Typescript compiler - the risk to pass unsafe string is mitigated on type level.

 If a string variable were used in `_` template literal, its value would be safely wrapped in quotes - in many cases it is quite useful, as it allows to inject values that can be either string or number via the same template.
-In the worst case, the generated code could be invalid, but it will prevent the risk of code execution that atacker could pass via untrusted schema as a string value that should be inserted in code (e.g., instead of a number).
+In the worst case, the generated code could be invalid, but it will prevent the risk of code execution that attacker could pass via untrusted schema as a string value that should be inserted in code (e.g., instead of a number).
 Also see the comment in the example.

 ## Code optimization